jpstevens/qreq/README.md

 var qreq = require("qreq");
 ```

-To make a get request:
+To make a GET request, using the promise syntax:

 ```javascript
 qreq